Aditya2600/swiggy-delivery-time-prediction/README.md

   python src/models/evaluation.py
   ```

-`evaluation.py` also logs the trained model (and supporting artifacts) to the current MLflow run on DagsHub and writes a small **`run_information.json`** with the run id & model artifact path.
+`evaluation.py` also logs the trained model (and supporting artifacts) to the current MLflow run on DagsHub and writes **`run_information.json`** with the run id & model artifact path.

 ---